 Q: What are some common traits you have seen in successful entrepreneurial start-ups?

 Beasley: First and foremost, they have the support of their spouse or significant other.
-This is very important because the entrepreneur is going to be working incredibly hard, and it’s almost impossible to keep going with your if you don’t have support on the home front.
+This is very important because the entrepreneur is going to be working incredibly hard, and it’s almost impossible to keep going with your start-up if you don’t have support on the home front.
 You can’t fight battles all day at work and then fight another battle at home.
-Successful owners also have the ability to make the transition from “doer” to business manager.
+Successful start-up owners also have the ability to make the transition from “doer” to business manager.
 A landscaper may never lay another rock himself, for example.
 Instead, he has to focus on planning, communicating with clients and ensuring the invoices go out correctly.
 They have to see the world differently.